-Offering discounts is a great method of bringing new business your way and increasing your exposure.
-A seasonal discount or service upgrade won't cost your business much but the gesture will mean a lot to your customers.
+Offering discounts is a method of bringing new business your way, but beware of any erosion of margin.
 Some discounts tactics include:

 - Offering discounts to regular high-volume customers above your listed prices. - Organize a one-day-only event when customers can purchase goods at cost or get a complimentary upgrade on any service. - Offer a buy one, get one free offer or a discount on their next purchase. - Partner with a local non-competing business to each offer your customers a free or discounted service.
 This idea will only cost you time and should generate new business. - If you're selling your products online, offer a discount for those that are purchased through your website, as this has lower costs for your business than conventional transactions.